Shami final-over hat-trick steals India win over Afghanistan

 Mohammed Shami claimed a hat-trick to secure victory as India pipped Afghanistan by 11 runs in a thrilling low-scoring group match in the Cricket World Cup on Saturday.

-SOUTHAMPTON, England: India strike bowler Mohammed Shami claimed a sensational final-over hat-trick as Afghanistan just missed out on major World Cup upset on Saturday.
+SOUTHAMPTON, England: India's Mohammed Shami claimed a sensational final-over hat-trick as Afghanistan just missed out on major World Cup upset on Saturday.

-A day after Sri Lanka stunned England in Leeds, a second upset looked on the cards only for India to sneak home by 11 runs after Shami's last-gasp heroics.
+A day after Sri Lanka stunned England in Leeds, an even bigger upset looked on the cards only for India to sneak home by 11 runs after strike bowler Shami's last-gasp heroics.

 Afghanistan made the most of a slow wicket to restrict India to 224-8, their lowest total of the tournament, but then struggled themselves.
-Needing 16 to win off the last six balls, they were all out for 213, slumping to their sixth successive defeat.
+Needing 16 to win off the last six balls with three wickets remaining, they were all out for 213, slumping to their sixth successive defeat.

 Shami dismissed Mohammad Nabi, who top-scored for the Afghans with 52, Aftab Alam and Mujeeb Ur Rahman to complete his hat-trick.